pikepdf/pikepdf/docs/topics/interactive_forms.md

 ### Signature Fields

-Pikepdf does not support signature fields, but does include a utility function to stamp an image over the top of the field's bounding box.
+pikepdf does not support signature fields, but does include a utility function to stamp an image over the top of the field's bounding box.
 The stamped image must be a PDF.

 ```python